rjdkmr/do_x3dna/docs/install_do_x3dna.rst

 Installation
 ------------

-do_x3dna requires one of the follwing versions of Gromacs:
+do_x3dna requires one of the following versions of Gromacs:

     * Gromacs-4.5.x
     * Gromacs-4.6.x